DehuaZhao/go-web-go/README.md

 - Create a gowiki.go file.
 - Add the `Page struct`.
 - Add the `save` and `loadPage` function.
-- Write a `main` function to test what we've written.
+- Write the `main` function to test what we've written.

 ### Step-1 _Error Handling_